-Consumers would almost certainly benefit from the increased availability of debit-card rewards and sign-up bonuses.
+Consumers would almost certainly benefit from the increased availability of debit card rewards and sign-up bonuses.
 Cashback rewards may be especially beneficial to lower-income cardholders.
 Indeed, it is likely that the reintroduction of such rewards will encourage some lower-income consumers, and especially those with poor credit scores and without access to a rewards credit card, to switch to Capital One.
 Moreover, the prospect of such rewards would likely entice many consumers who are currently unbanked or "underbanked" (i.e., have access to only minimal banking services) to open accounts with Capital One and thereby participate more fully in the banking system.

-Of course, if Capital One does charge higher debit-card transaction fees than four-party issuers, some merchants may choose to no longer accept its debit cards (and, if Capital One's terms require merchants to accept all cards operating on its branded three-party network, also its credit cards).
+Of course, if Capital One does charge higher debit card transaction fees than four-party issuers, some merchants may choose to no longer accept its debit cards (and, if Capital One's terms require merchants to accept all cards operating on its branded three-party network, also its credit cards).
 And if fewer merchants accept its cards, that will make the cards less attractive to consumers.
-Capital One will therefore have to balance such potential effects on merchants against the benefits to cardholders.
+Capital One will therefore have to balance such potential effects on merchants against the benefits to cardholders, just as Sears did in 1986 when it introduced Discover with lower than prevailing merchant fees in order to incentivize merchant acceptance.